LawrenceCastillo/ada-theme-react-template/README.md

 1. Fork the repository
 2. git clone [link]
-3. cd into folder
+3. cd into folder, run npm install
-4. npm install
-5. npm start
+4. npm start

 All data for editing is in src/info.js - start there